Winnie Holzman: Television

 In 1988, Holzman's husband, actor-writer Paul Dooley, got a job in Los Angeles on the TV series Coming of Age.
 While visiting her brother, cinematographer Ernest Holzman, on the set of thirtysomething, writer Richard Kramer suggested she should write for the show.
 Ed Zwick and Marshall Herskovitz bought a spec script from Holzman, and she went on to become a staff writer on thirtysomething in 1989.
 She wrote nine episodes during its last two seasons.
 Zwick and Herskovitz later executive produced My So-Called Life, a show about a teenage girl.
 Holzman went from story editor to executive story editor to a creator and writer of the show.

 Holzman has collaborated on various short films with her daughter, Savannah.
 They penned a TV pilot based on the Sasha Paley novel Huge, which ABC Family greenlit in January 2010 with a direct-to-series order.
 Huge premiered in late June 2010.
 The show team included Holzman, Dooley, her daughter, and her brother, who was the cinematographer.
 The series was cancelled on October 4, 2010, due to low ratings compared with the network's other summer hits.

 From 2014 to 2016, Holzman was one of the producers and writers of the Showtime series Roadies, a behind-the-scenes comedy about people working with a touring rock band, created by Cameron Crowe, J. J. Abrams (executive producing), and Holzman, that ran for a season.
 The series starred Luke Wilson, Imogen Poots, Keisha Castle-Hughes, Peter Cambor, Rafe Spall and Carla Gugino.

 Film

 Holzman wrote the screenplay for the Universal Pictures film adaptation of Wicked.
-It will be released in two parts.
+It was released in two parts.
 The first, Wicked: Part One, was released on November 22, 2024.
-The sequel film, Wicked: For Good, is scheduled to be released November 21, 2025.
+The sequel film, Wicked: For Good, was released November 21, 2025.